tdyk9098/The-US-Housing-Market-30Yr-Rates/README.md

 - Lumber
 - US Dollar

-The historical data for the Eurodollar, S&P 500, Lumber, and USDOLLAR were all sourced from Investing.com.
+The historical data for the Eurodollar Futures, Lumber Futures, and USDOLLAR Futures were all sourced from Investing.com.
+S&P 500 Futures was sourced from Yahoo Finance.
 The Freddie Mac Mortgage rates were sourced from the Freddie Mac Research section of the website.

 # RESULTS
 # EURODOLLAR AND FED FUND